emartineznunez/AutoMeKin/docs/results.md

 This file lists the number of located transition states as a function of the number of trajectories and iteration (Only in `FINAL_LL_FA`).

-### Energy_profile.pdf

-This is an energy diagram with the _relevant paths_ , which are those that participate in the dynamics at the conditions of interest.
-If you change the `value[ImpPaths]` in the kinetics section of the input data, you can incorporate/remove some pathways; the maximum number of TSs in the profile is 100.
-This file is deprecated.

 ### frag_warnings

 This ifle contains information on failed ab initio calculations of the fragments.
 If all calculations